bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+#### Curious
+	The desire to known and why your future depends on it.
+	Ian Leslie
+	Very much enjoyed this book.
+	Introduces concept that curiosity depends on knowledge.
+Hard to be curious about a topic you have little knowledge of.
+Easier to be curious on a topic you have some knowledge off.
+	Makes the point repeatedly how knowledge if required to gain knowledge.
+	Debunks the idea that curiosity and grit alone are sufficient to become knowledgeable.
+Knowledge is also required...hence importance of basic education.

 #### Governing The Commons
 	Elinor Ostrom 1990
 	Describes Tradegy of the Commons as a version of the Prisoners Delima.